ArpithaR/SQL/README.md

 # SQL
-HackerRank SQL challenges
-Includes solutions to some of the HackerRank SQL challenges
+Includes solutions to some of the HackerRank SQL challenges and a few random queries